-Refined Cassia gum is a high number of galactose side chains prohibit the synergistic gelling effect with anionic polymers.
-As a result, a smaller amount of hydrocolloid blend containing cassia gum is needed in a food product to achieve the same effect as with carrageenan alone or blends of carrageenan with other related galactomannans.
+Refined cassia gum in a high side of galactose side chains hampers the gelling effect with anionic polymers.
+Hence smaller amounts of hydrocolloid blend containing the gum are needed to achieve the desired effect as compared to carrageenan alone or combinations of carrageenan with other related galactomannans.

 Cassia Gum is mainly used as a